kytos/legacy/napps/kytos/of_l2lsloop/README.rst

 Installing
 ==========

-All the Kytos Network Applications are located in the NApps online repository.
+All of the Kytos Network Applications are located in the NApps online repository.
 To install this NApp, run:

 .. code:: shell